 The training is rooted in the following principles:

-Broader descriptive terms for the training are: humanistic; transpersonal; psycho-spiritual; integrative.
+Broader descriptive terms for the training are: humanistic; psycho-spiritual; integrative.

 The main focus is on the theory and clinical application of body psychotherapy.
 We draw on a range of body psychotherapy theory and its application.
 This includes the work of the Boyesens and Southwell (Biodynamic Psychology), Kurtz (Hakomi therapy), Sills (Core Process Psychotherapy), Boadella (Biosynthesis), Reich (Character Analysis, Vegetotherapy), Lowen (Bioenergetics), Pierrakos (Core Energetics), Rosenberg (Integrative Body Psychotherapy), and Rothschild (Somatic Trauma Therapy).
 The training is held within a psycho-spiritual framework and authors are studied who are working from this perspective e.g. Wegela.
 The training is informed by contemporary studies in mindfulness, neuroscience and child development (especially attachment studies).
 Body psychotherapy is also set within the broader context of psychotherapy and key authors within psycho-analytic psychotherapy, Jungian psychology, humanistic and existential psychotherapy are also studied.
 Experiential learning, including reflexive practice is central throughout the training, and supported by required reading and essays.
 Please refer to "UK Body Psychotherapy Competencies" on this site which outlines what a UK body psychotherapist has the capacity to offer at the end of the training.